Seattle-area choirs return to performing but things are not the same

 “We discovered that during the COVID times when we were doing virtual concerts, we had a lot of audience members who began to follow us from all over the world,” Thomas said.
 “Keeping that online presence is really nice for those people so they can watch from Korea, from India or just the East Coast of the U.S.”

-The African American Choral Ensemble, which has performed both in virtual programs and in-person ones — including singing at a Kraken game and a Sounders game earlier this year — plans to do mainly in-person performances, but will also do some virtual ones, DeBardelaben said.
-Since, for now, ACE performs by invitation only, whether they do any virtual performances in the future depends on what kind of programs they’re invited to.
+The African American Choral Ensemble, which has performed both in virtual events and in-person ones — including singing at a Kraken game and a Sounders game earlier this year — plans to do mainly in-person performances, but will also do some virtual ones, DeBardelaben said.
+Since, for now, ACE performs by invitation only, the format of their performances depends mostly on what kind of event they’re performing at.

 The Skagit Valley Chorale and Seattle Men’s and Women’s choruses, however, are done with virtual programming.
 By Caldwell’s June 2021 Pride concert, “you could not beg somebody to sit still or watch another virtual choir.”